 I use Facebook Messenger a lot.
 I like Messenger because you can mute it, you can leave the conversation, and you can search for keywords throughout the text.
-It is really efficient. -Virginia Beach participant
+It is really efficient.

 I plan about 50/50.
-It's mostly text or Facebook that I use. --Virginia Beach participant
+It's mostly text or Facebook that I use. -Virginia Beach participant